jackdewinter/pyscan/newdocs/src/user-guide.md

 # Note

-Our team is equally versed at using the Window CMD scripts as we are using Bash scripts.
+Our team is equally versed at using the Windows CMD scripts as we are using Bash scripts.
 For convenience, the following examples will refer to the `ptest.sh` Bash script for executing a series of tests and observing the changes in the summary information.
 Those references to `ptest.sh` can easily be replaced with the